akmakati/Small-Projects/README.md

 longterm_parking.c - Tampa International Airport offers long-term parking.
 The first 60 minutes are free; 61-80 minutes is $4; each additional 20 minutes is $2; and the max charged is $18 per day (24 hours).
 This program will calculate the amount due depending on the user-input of the hours parked and minutes parked.

 Project-2-akmakati - Six data visualizations were created for a class project.
 A skeleton code for the JavaScript and HTML files were provided by the Professor.
 I utilized d3, JavaScript and HTML coding to create the six visualizations.

+a3 - A small project that demonstrated the use of queries and schemas in SQL.